 3. To identify institutional factors in explaining rural water point’s functionality in rural Tanzania

-Large areas of the countries are water scarce areas and do not enjoy adequate supplies of water resource all year round.
-More- over, the water resources are spatially unequally distributed, in combination with varying population density, this results in wide differences in water availability and poses challenges for water supplies.
+Large areas of Sub-Saharan African countries are water scarce and do not enjoy adequate supplies of water resource all year round.
+More- over, water resources vary spatially in their distribution.
+In combination with varying population density, this results in wide differences in water availability and poses challenges for water supplies.
 According to WHO, 2012 globally the Millennium Development Goals target concerning access to safe drinking water has been met, but progress has been uneven in different areas.
-For instance, 89% of the world populations’ access improved water supplies, only 63% living in Sub-Saharan Africa.
-In fact, 83% of the population in the world without access to better quality water supplies lives in rural areas, signifying that rural communities remain severely neglected.
+For instance, 89% of the world’s population have access to improved water supplies but only 63% of those with improved access live in Sub-Saharan Africa.
+In fact, 83% of the world’s population without access to better quality water supplies live in rural areas.

-The achievement of long lasting and sustainable effects from projects is a major challenge for donors and the agencies implementing and supporting water supply in developing countries.
-In last decades, the water sector has been experiencing a decentralization of responsibilities, where decision-making transfers to local administrative units and decentralized bodies assume some political autonomy.
-The links between decentralization and poor planning are at best uncertain, and achieved outputs vary between countries.
+The achievement of long lasting and sustainable effects from development projects is a major challenge for donors and agencies in developing countries.
+In recent years the water sector has experienced decentralization of responsibilities.
+Political autonomy has been emphasized by transferring decision decision-making authority to local administrative units.
+The links between decentralization and poor planning are at best uncertain and results vary between countries.
 There are different opinions as to why the water supply systems are not sustainable.
 Providing safe drinking water in rural areas is a major challenge because it is not easy to establish institutional arrangements that will ensure the facilities are provided, maintained, and managed in an efficient, equitable and sustainable way.
-One of the major challenges is not just providing the infrastructure to serve rural communities, but creating local institutions and policies and maintaining those systems and infrastructure over a long term are critical keys to success.
+This research project explores potential to combine use of GIS and in-situ data collection strategies to facilitate evidence based decision making for drought management with a particular focus on Sub-Saharan Africa.